lanl-aea/waves/docs/waves_quickstart.rst

 The large number of steps in the workflow and complex web of interactions between data files results in non-intuitive dependencies that are difficult to manage by hand.
-This complexity grows substantially when the workflow includes parameter studies. |PROJECT| enables the use of traditional software build systems in computational science and engineering workflows with support for common engineering software and parameter study management and compatibility.
+This complexity grows substantially when the workflow includes parameter studies. |PROJECT| enables the use of traditional software build systems in computational science and engineering workflows with support for common engineering software and parameter study management.

 Build systems construct `directed acyclic graph`_ (DAG) from small, granular task definitions.
 Each task is defined by the developer and subsequently linked by the build system.
 Tasks are composed of targets, sources, and actions.
 A target